PetLucy/LunaHR-Linux/README.md

 <img src="app_icon.png" width="200" height="200" />

 This fork hopes to be a decent port to Linux of LunaUwU's [LunaHR](https://github.com/ImLunaUwU/LunaHR).
 It's still a work in progress.
+This is a very early version, and I will continue to improve it.

 Polar H10 devices are the only devices that will work with this version.
 (For now?)